Why Mongolia Travel Is Not Like Any Other Place

 Maps deceive the eye.
 A 150 km off-road journey can take 6–8 hours.

-Staying with Nomads – Local Travel Tips Mongolia Ger Life
+Staying with Nomads – Ger Life

 Nomadic families do not live in “yurts” (that’s Russian)—they live in gers (felt tents).